Xilinx-CNS/sfptpd/README.md

 Enterprise PTP profiles are supported.

-Instantaneous and long term statistics for monitoring along with support for 'NetSync Monitor' and standard PTP event monitoring are provided to support compliance requirements.
+Instantaneous and long term statistics for monitoring along with support for 'NetSync Monitor' and standard PTP event monitoring support compliance.

 Integration is provided to work with NTP sources via `ntpsec`, `ntpd` and subject to limitations, `chronyd`.
 The daemon works on Linux systems for 3.0